3.14 Provision, contingent liabilities and contingent assets

 Mr. Pramod Bindal, Independent Director

-Mr. Subhash Chand Kwatra, Independent Director
+Mr. Chandra Subhash Kwatra, Independent Director

-Mr. Ashok Kumar Kathuria, Director
+Mr. Anirudha Kumar **

-Enterprises over which key management personnel and relatives of such personnel exercise significant influence with whom transactions has been undertaken
+Enterprises over which key management personnel and relatives of such personnel exercise significant influence with whom transactions has been undertaken:

 (b) Others

-Other than in the normal and ordinary course of business there are no funds that have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the Company to or in any other persons or entities, including foreign entities (“Intermediaries”), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever (“Ultimate Beneficiaries”) by or on behalf of the Company; or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.
+No funds have been advanced or loaned (either from borrowed funds or share premium or any other sources or kind of funds) by the Company to or in any other person(s) or entity(ies), including foreign entities ("Intermediaries”) with the understanding, whether recorded in writing or otherwise, that the Intermediary shall lend or invest in party identified by

-50.4 Risks associated with Defined benefit obligation
+49.4 Risks associated with Defined benefit obligation

 Gratuity is a defined benefit plan and Company is exposed to the Following Risks: